chelseybaker/littleketo/_posts/2017-04-10-keto-pizza.md

 Heat oven to 425°.

 In a microwave safe bowl, add 8oz shredded mozzarella and the cream cheese (cutting up the cream cheese helps!).
 Put it in the microwave for 60 seconds, then stir, then microwave for another 30 seconds and stir again.
+Make sure it's pretty melted and mix in the cream cheese into the melted mozz thorougly.

-Add the almond flour, eggs, and mix by stirring and folding over (I use a spatula).
+Add the almond eggs, and mix, then the almond flour and mix by stirring and folding over (I use a spatula).

 ![Mixing the dough]( {{ page.image-path }}/mixing-dough.JPG)